 This half-term head over to the lovely Fulham Palace in South West London—a firm favourite with local families and always lots on for children.
 They usually host activities and tours during the half term, which you can book through their website.

-2. @thesecretlifeofmum recommends: a trip to the Thames
+2. Take a trip to the Thames

-"During the school holidays, one of our favourite things to do is to hop on the river bus up the Thames.
-If you can manage to make it out of the house relatively early you can catch the commuter boat from most piers–much cheaper than the sight seeing boats but just as fun (about £7 for adults, £4 for 5-15year olds and free for under fives.
-Plus, they accept Oyster cards).
+During the school holidays, one of our favourite things to do is to hop on the river bus up the Thames.
+If you can manage to make it out of the house relatively early you can catch the commuter boat from most piers–much cheaper than the sightseeing boats but just as fun (about £7 for adults, £5 for 5-15year olds and free for under fours).

-5. @mumologist says: try a ‘yes’ day
+5. Try a ‘yes’ day

-"Over holidays we can often get the feeling we need to entertain children, and plan activities to ensure they’re stimulated and have structure.
+Over half-term and school holidays, we can often get the feeling we need to entertain children and plan activities to ensure they’re stimulated and have structure.
 But try having at least one (if not many!) days with little planned.
 Being bored is also really important for children—they learn about their sense of self, their imagination grows and you get to watch what they come up with.

 Even better, you could plan a ‘yes’ day, where the kids are in charge and you say ‘yes’ to their suggestions!
 Set some boundaries beforehand so nothing is suggested that you’re not comfortable with, and then hand over responsibility to them.
 They can feel huge pride at having taken on that role for the day, and you get to dial down the usual parenting flow of requests.
 Most importantly, don’t put pressure on yourself to make it a brilliant holiday.
-What they need more than anything is nurture, attention (and snacks!)."
+What they need more than anything is nurture, attention (and snacks!).